Finding housing and accommodation

 3. Some useful Facebook groups include Inner West Housemates (Newtown, Enmore, Marrickville etc.); Inner East Housemates (Surry Hills, Darlington, Redfern etc.); and Queer Housing Sydney (for LGBTQA+ friendly accommodation).
 Be sure to check our share housing advice if you are considering moving into share accommodation.

-4. The Tenants’ Union of NSW’s rent-tracker lists average rents for all Sydney local government areas.
+4. The Tenants’ Union of NSW’s rent-tracker postcode tool lists average rents for all Sydney local government areas.

 5. It’s a good idea to rent somewhere that has access to public transport.
 Buses are less reliable than trains, so it’s good to live near a train station.